 This course is designed to establish a basic understanding of fitness and promote walking as a lifelong activity.
 The American College of Sports Medicine (ACSM) and Centers for Disease Control (CDC) physical activity guidelines will provide a framework for developing fitness goals that emphasize optimal cardiovascular health.
 Students will work toward achieving individual goals and must be able to participate in fitness walking.
-(CR, CC & online-fall; CR & online-spr & sum)
+(CC-fall; CR & Online: fall, spr, sum)